HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 - OpenSSL
 - Grafana and Prometheus for monitoring dashboard
 - Jetstack cert-manager
+- Ingress controller: to manage the ingress service, ensure an ingress controller is corrected configured.
+For example, to configure an NGINX ingress controller, refer to [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).
 - Kubernetes version: >=1.15 (no specific APIs need to be enabled)
 - `kubectl` command-line tool to control Kubernetes clusters
 - API key for accessing HCL Entitled Registry: `hcl.cr.io`